TATTOOS AND PERMANENT MAKEUP

 597

-While the majority of chemicals in cosmetic products pose slight or zero risk, several dozen are associated with considerable medical problems, including cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics enter a person's body through internal use, the skin, and inhalation, and lead to similar risks as food chemicals, per this site.
+While most chemicals in cosmetic products pose minimal or no risk, some are linked with serious medical issues, such as cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics can enter a person's body through inhalation, ingestion, and the skin, and lead to the same problems as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in food and several other ordinary goods.
-But, no category of consumer goods is subject to less government oversight than cosmetics and other personal products, including LiPigments Velvet Pigments.
-Although many of the chemicals and contaminants in cosmetics and personal care products probably pose little risk, being exposed to a few is associated with critical health conditions, including cancer.
+Chemicals associated with cancer are found in food and lots of other commonly used products.
+Still, no sector of consumer products is accountable to less government direction than cosmetics and other personal care products, including LiPigments Velvet Pigments.
+Though many of the contaminants and chemicals in cosmetics and personal care products probably present very little risk, subjection to some has been associated with substantial health problems, such as cancer.